How To Teach A Dog To Play Dead On Command In 5 Easy Steps

 Teach A Dog To Play Dead

-How To Teach Your Puppy To Play The Dead
+Step 1 – How To Train a Dog To Play Dead

 Ask your dog to lie down and pay attention to whether its belly hits the ground.
 Notice which side they’re leaning on and move the treat diagonally from your dog’s nose to their opposite shoulder.
 Only reward them until they rotate on their back or in your desired direction.